Vinegar and honey? I agree, it sounds kind of gross together.

 Kind of.
 It didn’t make me feel super drowsy like nutmeg does, but it didn’t take me long to fall asleep and I stayed asleep all night.
 Maybe it was just a fluke, I don’t know.

 Of course, any natural sleep remedy is only as good as your sleep hygiene.
-If you’ve got bad sleep habits, all the natural sleep aids and remedies in the world won’t help you sleep at night.
+If you have bad sleep habits, all the natural sleep aids and remedies in the world won’t help you sleep at night.
 So make sure you’re doing things like not watching TV or scrolling on your phone an hour before bed.

 Are you Going to a Try Vinegar and Honey Sleep Tonic?